 Of the many things that Canada does well, hiking has to be near the top of the list.
 This area of Canada is no exception with a huge range of walking trails to suit all abilities.
 Among the most popular hikes is the Wild Pacific trail, a gentle 8km walk that follows the rocky coastline and ancient forests.
 For a panoramic view of Clayoquot Sound and Long Beach, try the Radar Hill Trail.
 The Pacific Rim National Park also boasts a number of absurdly pretty trails.
 If you do plan on doing any walking, make sure to bring good walking shoes as the paths can get muddy.
 For more information on trails, take a look at: http://www.tofino-info.com/hiking-trails-tofino-bc-canada/

-1 Great Place to Stay: The Wickaninnish Inn
+1 Great Place to Stay in Tofino with Kids: The Wickaninnish Inn

 Positioned at one end of Chesterman Beach with views over the ocean, the Wickaninnish Inn has one of the best addresses in town.
 The Wick, as its more commonly called, is also one of Tofino’s best-loved hotels and where we spent three nights as a family.